Business Risk Definition

 Business Risk Example

+Look at the following business risk example.
 Lee is the owner of a small Gelato store.
 His business, small and discretionary, has to face many business risks.
-Lee survives off of his gumption and perseverance.
+As a result, Lee survives off of his gumption and perseverance.

 Recently, Lee had to perform a major business risk evaluation.
 Lee just noticed another gelato store opening across the street.
 This risk, the threat of competitors, could mean the failure of Lee’s business.
 He has to act fast.